 Grace Hill’s family support network offers wrap-around services that build capacity and lead to economic stability

 Each Head Start and community center has case managers who work closely with families on connecting them to the services they need.
 Our support services and partners make sure that families are stable as they pursue their long-term goals.
 Our Economic Advancement efforts bring together key partners to leverage resources for the children, families and communities we serve.
-At the Water Tower Hub, a financial institution (St. Louis Community Credit Union), a job training center (Connections to Success) and a business development center (our Women’s Business Center) are co-located to provide opportunities wherever one falls on the economic ladder.
+At the Water Tower Hub, a financial institution (St. Louis Community Credit Union) and a job training center (Connections to Success) are co-located to provide opportunities wherever one falls on the economic ladder.

 Together, they represent a strong, intentional system of supports that empower families to succeed, in turn empowering their children and communities.